 - Personal Licensee Holder, Police Officer, Post Office Official, Salvation Army Officer, Social Worker, Solicitor, Surveyor, Teacher or Lecturer

-6.8 A verifier can only support a ‘Route 2’ verification by certifying that an Applicant’s details supplied on the Application Form match the Applicant’s details held on the Verifier’s organisation’s official records (and that the Applicant is the person to whom the records pertain).
+6.8 A Referee can only support an 'Official Records’ Application by certifying that an Applicant's details supplied on the Application Form match the Applicant's details held on the Referee's organisation's official records (and that the Applicant is the person to whom the records pertain).

-6.9 A Route 2 Verifier must be one of the following:
+6.9 An ‘Official Records’ Referee must be one of the following:

 - the Applicant's Teacher/Tutor/Head of Year/Administrator at their School/College/University